ZhenyingZhu/StudyNotes/CSharp_Build.md

 There are no PrivateAssets or ExcludeAssets flags set to suppress propagation.

 So under normal circumstances with no suppression metadata in the .csproj or .nuspec, you will find DLLs from package C in project A's bin\ output folder, alongside project A and B’s compiled assemblies.

+If using statement is added, SDK style project copies the DLL.